tc39/notes/es6/2012-07/july-24.md

 implementation wherein order of production matters.
 See *15.10.1 Patterns* in above link.

-…Gives specfic examples from 15.10.1
+...Gives specfic examples from 15.10.1

 Discussion between AWB and LH re: semantic annotations and redefinition.